River Trips Offered

 Scull Bridge to Shady Grove 1 1/2 miles.

 This section is well shaded, and the pace is slower than the section that precedes it due to the lake like conditions created by dams.
 The Martindale Dam must be portaged (boats must be carried not dragged) on the river right.
-Just below the dam there is a small wooden bridge that must be portaged around as well.
+Just below the dam there is a small wooden bridge that at high water levels must be portaged around as well.
 Trees have a tendency to lodge under the bridge creating an unseen hazard just below the surface.
 We will meet and park at Staples dam and then shuttle upriver to Scull Bridge.
 Parking permits may be obtained at Shady Grove Campground to use their private parking and take out.
-Public access is available at the bridge at Staples Dam but the private access is much easier.
+Public access is available at the bridge at Staples Dam for those just getting a shuttle but the private access is much easier.